 - 1/2 tsp. grated lemon zest

 Preheat an oven to 375°F (190°C).
 Butter an 11-inch ovenproof fry pan or large baking dish.

 In a large bowl, combine the egg yolks and 1/3 cup of the sugar.
 Using a handheld mixer, beat on medium-high speed until ribbons form, about 8 minutes.
 Add the flour, vanilla, and cream.
 Reduce the speed to low and beat until completely blended, stopping the mixer occasionally to scrape down the sides of the bowl.

 In a small bowl, using a handheld whisk, beat the egg whites and salt for about 30 seconds.
 Add the whites to the batter and beat with the mixer on low speed until incorporated, 1 to 2 minutes.

-Butter the baking dish and add little flour so the batter does not stick during baking.
-Pour the batter in the baking dish.
+Butter the baking dish and add little flour, so the batter does not stick during baking.
+Pour the batter into the baking dish.
 Top with cherries or fruit of your preference.

 Bake the clafoutis until the custard is just set; a knife poked in the center should emerge relatively clean.
 It’ll take about 45 minutes. (baking time depends on the size and the depth of the baking dish).

 Serving: The clafoutis can be served warm, at room temperature, or cold.
 It’s traditionally not served with any accompaniment but could be served with ice cream.

 Storage: The Clafoutis can be made up to one day in advance and refrigerated overnight.

 LIBRARY RESOURCES FOR FRENCH COOKING: